-- 30 And the first of all the firstfruits of all things, and every oblation of all, of every sort of your oblations, shall be the priest's: ye shall also give unto the priest the first of your dough, that he may cause the blessing to rest in thine house. - 30 And the first of all the firstfruits of all kinds, and every offering of all kinds from all your offerings, shall belong to the priests.
-You shall also give to the priests the first of your dough, that a blessing may rest on your house. - 30 "And the first of all the first fruits of every kind and every contribution of every kind, from all your contributions, shall be for the priests; you shall also give to the priest the first of your dough to cause a blessing to rest on your house.
+44:30 AV ESV LSV 30 And the first of all the firstfruits of all things , and every oblation of all, of every sort of your oblations, shall be the priest's: ye shall also give unto the priest the first of your dough, that he may cause the blessing to rest in thine house.
+30 And the first of first of all kind every offering of all from all your offering the blessing may rest of house. s, andfirst fruits of every kind and every contribution of every kind, from all your contributions, shall be for the priests; you shall also give to the priest the first of your

-[&]quot;oblation" The LSV has "contribution".
+"oblation" The LSV has "contribution".

-CXXVIII (128).
-The Holy District 45:1-8
+128. The Holy District 45:1-8